citp/privacy-policy-historical/b/be/ber/bernat.com.md

-> *The following text is extracted and transformed from the bernat.com privacy policy that was archived on 2011-05-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110519202053id_/http%3A//www.bernat.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bernat.com privacy policy that was archived on 2011-11-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111103235933id_/http%3A//www.bernat.com/privacy.php) for the most accurate reproduction.*

-# Bernat: Home
+# Bernat: Privacy Policy

 ### Our Pledge